 Well, you can imagine how honored I was to be able to sit down with the Creator and Executive Producer of Doc McStuffins, Chris Nee, during my trip to LA for the Thor: Ragnarok Event.
 We got to screen an episode and talk about her latest project, Disney Junior’s Vampirina!

 Vampirina premiered on Oct.
-1st and brings all of the essence and awesomeness (yes that’s a word) that we loved from Doc McStuffins.
+1st and it is just as essential and awesome as Doc McStuffins.
 The show features a fun loving family of 3, who just happen to be vampires.
 They move into a community of obviously non-vampires.
 It’s not an extremely foreign premise for some of us, but what makes this story line different and special, however, is apparent and very deliberate according to Chris.

 They are not a family in hiding

 One thing that Chris Nee was sure to point out was her belief that “In 2017, hiding cannot be the goal,” We know of a ton of shows where the “different” family tries to fit in and hide their secret from the rest of the neighborhood and this is not that.
 They are not a family who is ashamed of who they are and to know them is to love them and all of their oddities.

 Representation and a recurring Girl Power theme

 I had to ask Chris specifically why she decided to create Doc McStuffins as not only an African American character, but also as a girl.
 I wondered if she might be a girl mom like me.
 However, she shared with us that she actually created Doc McStuffins for her son.
 She also felt that representation was important and that the essence of the character and message of the show would not be lost by choosing an unrepresented character in animation.

 Chris brings this same essence to Vampirina.
 She also enjoys bringing out what she knows girl characters can be, which is (according to Chris) “Anything and Everything.”